What Each Job Returns

 When To Use 0xArchive

-When getting the supported venue exactly right matters more than catalog width, 0xArchive returns the depth a broad vendor flattens.
+When exact route-family matching for Hyperliquid or Lighter matters more than catalog width, 0xArchive returns the depth a broad vendor flattens.
 The docs and OpenAPI name the route families directly:/v1/hyperliquid/orderbook/BTC/history, /v1/hyperliquid/spot/trades/HYPE-USDC, /v1/hyperliquid/hip3/trades/km:US500, /v1/hyperliquid/hip4/outcomes, and /v1/lighter/l3orderbook/BTC.
-Hyperliquid order books and trades go back to April 2023 across 176 symbols and more than 24 billion records, with full order-level (L4) depth and wallet attribution since March 2026 and Lighter L3 since March 2026.
-Every response carries a request ID and a data-quality path.
+Hyperliquid order books and trades go back to April 2023.
+Full order-level L4 depth with wallet attribution starts in March 2026 on core, Spot, and HIP-3 and in May 2026 on HIP-4, while Lighter L3 starts in March 2026.
+Store the request ID when the response exposes it and check the relevant data-quality route.
 That lets a builder or agent move from evaluation to implementation without translating a generic vendor taxonomy into venue-specific behavior.
-0xArchive is not the right fit when the mandate spans hundreds of centralized venues under one contract; that is the broad vendor’s job.
-Live or historical, every order, trade, and fill, one API.
+Use a broad vendor when the mandate spans hundreds of centralized venues under one contract.

 Match The Workflow To The Depth